Lucy Davis: Personal life

 Davis is the daughter of Hazel Jackson and comedian Robert Davis, better known as Jasper Carrott.
-In December 1997, Davis underwent a kidney transplant after being diagnosed with kidney failure during a medical examination.
+In December 1997, she underwent a kidney transplant after being diagnosed with kidney failure during a medical examination.
 Her mother donated the kidney.
-Around Christmas 2005 she was hospitalised once again because of kidney failure, but later recovered.
-Davis also has type 1 diabetes.
+Around Christmas 2005 she was again hospitalised for kidney failure, but recovered.
+She also has type 1 diabetes.

 On 9 December 2006, Davis married Welsh actor Owain Yeoman at St Paul's Cathedral, London.
 The wedding was attended by fellow The Office cast members and writers.
-Davis was entitled to marry there as her father is an Officer of the Order of the British Empire (OBE) and St Paul's contains the chapel of the order.
-The couple separated in January 2011 and divorced in October 2011.
+She was entitled to marry there as her father is an Officer of the Order of the British Empire (OBE) and St Paul's contains the chapel of the order.
+Davis and Yeoman separated in January 2011 and divorced in October 2011.

 In 2007, Davis posed nude in the People for the Ethical Treatment of Animals's campaign against the Guards Division's continued use of traditional bearskin caps.